VA Loan Guide: Eligibility, Best Lenders and How to Apply

 How to qualify for a HELOC

 HELOC lenders will take a look at your full credit profile when deciding whether to issue you a credit line and what interest rate to charge you.
-Some lenders require at least a 680 credit score to qualify for a HELOC, with credit scores between 620 and 680 being handled case by case.
-There are some bad-credit HELOCs available for applicants who hold considerable equity.
+Many lenders require at least a 680 credit score to qualify for a HELOC, though there are several who only require a 620.

 As with home equity loans, the better your credit, the less you tend to pay in interest.